nilouhou/nilouhou/README.md

 - I’m looking to collaborate on any apps that help our planet to be better and greener and happier!
 - 📫 How to reach me: my portfolio : https://faratech.ca/ or Linkedin https://www.linkedin.com/in/nilou-houshmand/
-- I am AWS certified Cloud practitioner
+- I am AWS Certified Cloud Practitioner